humanophilic/MeetingPipe/README.md

 We study several useful project during our coding process, you can reference from:
 1. Active speaker detection module is learnt from this [repository](https://github.com/TaoRuijie/TalkNet-ASD).
 2. Head pose estimation module is learnt from this [repository](https://github.com/thohemp/6DRepNet).

+# Contact us
+For any questions or requests, please contact us at chen.chenhao@arakawa-lab.com